JetBrains/kotlin-web-site/docs/topics/functions.md

 foo(baz = 1) // The default value bar = 0 is used
 ```

-If the last argument after default parameters is a [lambda](lambdas.md#lambda-expression-syntax),
-you can pass it either as a named argument or [outside the parentheses](lambdas.md#passing-trailing-lambdas):
+If the final argument after the default parameters is a [lambda](lambdas.md#lambda-expression-syntax), it can be passed as a named argument or [outside the parentheses](lambdas.md#passing-trailing-lambdas):

 ```kotlin
 fun foo(